We’re fighting fake reviews –

 Even if you have a premium speaker, you should understand how to open Bluetooth speakers in case of issues.
-Top-tier Bluetooth speakers often feature sleek designs where there are no visible flathead screwdriver spots.
+Bluetooth speakers often feature sleek designs where there are no visible flathead screwdriver spots.
 Luckily, you can still access your no-screw speaker to fix charging issues, dead speakers, and other problems.
 Stick around to learn how to take apart Bluetooth speakers with no screws.

 Before joining the repair revolution and diving into the disassembly process, consider learning how to make Bluetooth speakers at home.
 You can avoid broken solder joints, speaker wires, and other damage by understanding the electronic components that make wireless speakers work.